-In the first part of this article, global patterns and characteristics of PV cutoff life cycles were discussed and it was shown that the position relative to the jet streams helps to explain some of the large variability of PV cutoff life cycles.
-Previous case studies (e.g., Gouget et al., 2000; Garreaud and Fuenzalida, 2007; Singleton and Reason, 2007a; Portmann et al., 2018; Mohr et al., 2020) suggested that the life cycles of PV cutoffs including their surface impacts can also be strongly modified by characteristics of a specific geographical region (e.g., orography, moisture availability, and sea surface temperatures).
-In addition, there is a particular interest in the scientific community to study PV cutoffs and their impacts in specific geographical regions systematically, for example in Europe and the Mediterranean (e.g., Porcu et al., 2007), North America (e.g., Abatzoglou, 2016), East Asia (e.g., Hu et al., 2010), South America (e.g., Campetella and Possia, 2007), South Africa (e.g., Favre et al., 2013), and Australia (e.g., Singleton and Reason, 2007b).
+scientific community to study PV cutoffs and their impacts in specific geographical regions systematically, for example in Europe and the Mediterranean (e.g., Porcu et al., 2007), North America (e.g., Abatzoglou, 2016), East Asia (e.g., Hu et al., 2010), South America (e.g., Campetella and Possia, 2007), South Africa (e.g., Favre et al., 2013), and Australia (e.g., Singleton and Reason, 2007b).
 Therefore, in this section, subsets of PV cutoff tracks are investigated, selected according to their genesis within clearly defined geographical regions.
 This approach is complementary to the separation of PV cutoffs according to their jet-relative position.
-We demonstrate here that the global climatology is useful to perform regional analyses of PV cutoffs based on a consistent methodology, allowing for a better quantitative comparison of PV cutoff life cycles across geographical regions than it was previously possible.
+We demonstrate here that the global climatology is useful to perform regional analyses of PV cutoffs based on a consistent methodology, allowing for a better quantitative comparison of PV cutoff life cycles across geographical regions than was previously possible.

-In DJF and JJA, six genesis regions are selected subjectively, also considering regions that were previously discussed in the literature (see black boxes in Fig. 4a,c; for more details see Table S1 in the supplementary material).
-This selection does by no means include all interesting regions (it contains roughly 6% of cutoff tracks in the dataset) and we encourage the community to use our dataset for further analyses.
-In the following, various aspects of the life cycles of PV cutoffs with genesis in these twelve regions are investigated.
+In DJF and JJA, six genesis regions are selected subjectively, also considering regions that were previously discussed in the literature (see black boxes in Fig. 4a and c; for more details see Table S1 in the Supplement).
+This selection does by no means include all interesting regions (it contains roughly 6% of cutoff tracks in the dataset), and we encourage the community to use our dataset for further analyses.
+In the following, various aspects of the life cycles of PV cutoffs with genesis in these 12 regions are investigated.
 We start with a discussion of PV cutoff tracks and then discuss their vertical evolution and lifetimes.
 The vertical evolution is then linked to the occurrence of diabatic decay and reabsorption along the life cycles.
 Finally, the last part of this section investigates the link to surface cyclones, in particular focusing on the chronology of the life cycles of PV cutoffs and surface cyclones.